skoji/noramark/README.md

 **CAUTION This is very early alpha version, so it's not stable at all, even the markup syntax**

-In the next release,  the library name will change from NoraMark to NoraMark.
-In NoraMark release version, the syntax will be more stable.
+In non-beta release version, the syntax will be more stable.

 ## Installation